A dramatic turn

 Among nearly 500 excellent students of Hanoi National University of Education in 2024, new bachelor Ngo Hong Quan made an impression when he was a Literature major but graduated with a degree in Mathematics Pedagogy (teaching Mathematics in English).

-That year, as a specialized student and with the second prize in the city-level excellent student competition in Literature, Quan was admitted to the Mathematics Pedagogy major (taught in English) of Hanoi National University of Education by direct admission.
+That year, as a specialized student and with second prize in the city-level excellent student competition in Literature, Quan was admitted to the Mathematics Pedagogy major (taught in English) of Hanoi National University of Education by direct admission.

 Even though I chose Pedagogy, my parents were worried that if I switched from studying Literature to studying Mathematics, would I be able to continue and graduate?
-At that time, I explained a lot but my parents were still very worried.
+At that time, I explained a lot, but my parents were still very worried.
 At that time, I thought that a hundred explanations were not as good as my own actions.
 And then my studies, scores, and results each semester were the clearest proof that I could send to my parents," Quan shared.

 In fact, after studying Literature for 3 years in high school and entering university with a major in Mathematics Education, when entering the university environment, everything was not easy.
 After the first year with basic knowledge going quite smoothly, in the first semester of the second year, when starting to study the major, Quan began to feel the heat.

 Even at its peak, in the first semester of the second year, the thought of dropping out of school flashed through Quan’s mind.
 “I actually wrote an application to request a leave of absence.
-In it, I also expressed that I felt that my ability did not guarantee that I could continue studying.
-But in the end, I took the time to think about everything and the reason why I started and chose it.
+In it, I also expressed that I felt my ability did not guarantee that I could continue studying.
+But in the end, I took the time to think back on everything and the reason why I started and chose it.
 And then I did not submit that application with the thought that ‘since I have already chosen, I will try to finish my studies’,” Quan recalled.

 Focus on the future from the beginning, to catch up with the others, Quan would like to share the documents and textbooks of the seniors.
 Read and ponder on your own, and proactively seek out teachers for answers to any questions you don't understand.